sefk/sefk.github.io/posts/youtube.md

 I'm excited to start my new job at YouTube in a few weeks.
 I'll manage the engineering team building the data warehouse for usage metrics.

-I like that YouTube is **important**, as seen in their [statistics][s].
+I like that YouTube is **important**.
+It's firmly a part of our culture and I'm sure it will be how my kids watch video.
+YouTube's impressive [statistics][s] are the result.
 You don't see usage like that without a bunch of **hard problems**, and hard problems attract **bright people**.
 Indeed that's the clincher for why I'm looking forward to working there.
 People vote with their feet, and I have a lot of friends who have opted for Google, and YouTube specifically.
 They tell me that it's a great place to work.

 YouTube is one of the worlds foremost platforms for social commentary, education, and free speech.
 And it's plenty of [entertainment][e] too.
 Sounds